FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ### NCBI taxon ID

 A species name and identifier from the [NCBI Taxonomy database](http://www.ncbi.nlm.nih.gov/taxonomy).
-For example, a [human](http://www.ncbi.nlm.nih.gov/taxonomy/9606) would be described with a value of 'Homo sapiens', a term source of  'NCBI Taxonomy' and a term source ID of 9606.
+For example, [human](http://www.ncbi.nlm.nih.gov/taxonomy/9606) would be described in the term with value of 'Homo sapiens', term source as 'NCBI Taxonomy' and term source ID as 9606.

 ### number